zachvalenta/jvns.ca/content/post/2017-02-12-generative-adversarial-networks.markdown

 declare "You know, I think that vector represents the **content**" of the image.

-And you could pick another vector and say "and that one represents the **style**".

 The basic idea is that the further down you get in the network (and the closer towards classifying objects in the network as a "cat" or "house" or whatever"), the more the vector represents the image's "content".